 The Pupil Premium is a sum of money given to schools each year by the Government to improve the attainment of disadvantaged children.

-Mr Rob Lawrie is our Pupil Premium Lead.
+Mr Bancroft oversees our spending of Pupil Premium.
 He aims to ensure quality first teaching for all learners and, in particular, our eligible children so that they can achieve their potential.
+Our Key Stage Leaders ensure that the needs of the children are met through regular monitoring.

 Free School Meals